InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/DashboardSubmission.rst

   ctest -S ./itkexamples_dashboard.cmake -V -A

 Did everything work?
-Do you see your build on the `ITKExamples dashboard`_?
+Do you see your build on the `ITKSphinxExamples dashboard`_?
 If so, continue to `setup a cronjob`_ that will run the script daily.
 Edit your crontab::